Huskyeder/stackato-doc/admin/server/configuration.rst

-Adding this configuration sets the 'http_proxy' and 'https_proxy' environment variables within all subsequently created application containers, allowing them to connect to external HTTP(S) resources on networks which dissalow direct connections.
+Adding this configuration sets the 'http_proxy' and 'https_proxy' environment variables within all subsequently created application containers, allowing them to connect to external HTTP(S) resources on networks which disallow direct connections.

 .. _server-config-filesystem: